How to become a doctoral candidate

 General and specific entry requirements

-In order to be admitted to doctoral studies you are required to fulfil both basic eligibility requirements and the special qualifications each university prescribes.
-It is also necessary to be assessed for capability to complete the study programme.
+In order to be admitted to a doctoral programme you are required to fulfil both general entry requirements and the specific entry requirements each higher education institution prescribes.

-Basic eligibility means a second level degree or completed course requirements of at least 240 higher education credits, of which at least 60 credits are at second level or equivalent foreign education or equivalent qualifications.
+The general entry requirement is a completed degree at second cycle level or completed course requirements of at least 240 higher education credits, of which at least 60 higher education credits are at second cycle level, or equivalent foreign education or equivalent qualifications.

-Special qualifications are stated for each subject by the university and indicate, for example, how many credits the applicant must have in the subject in question.
-These requirements must be absolutely essential for the student to be able to assimilate the education.
-Often requirements concern knowledge acquired at university level although demands for special professional experience may also occur.
+Specific entry requirements are determined for each subject by the faculty board.
+They state, for example, how many higher education credits the applicant must have in the subject in question.
+The requirements must be absolutely necessary for the candidate to be able to follow the programme.
+Usually, the requirements relate to knowledge acquired through higher education, but requirements involving specific professional experience also exist.

-Is your university covered by the Higher Education Ordinance?
+Is your higher education institution covered by the Higher Education Ordinance?

-Higher Education Ordinance rules do not apply to non-governmental institutions such as Stockholm School of Economics, Sofiahemmet University College, the Red Cross University College, Marie Cederschiöld University or Chalmers University of Technology.
-Regulations and conditions may, consequently, differ at these institutions.
+Higher Education Ordinance rules do not apply to non-state institutions such as the Stockholm School of Economics, Sophiahemmet University, Swedish Red Cross University, Marie Cederschiöld University or Chalmers University of Technology.
+Regulations and conditions may therefore differ at these institutions.

 The Swedish University of Agricultural Sciences (SLU) and the Swedish Defence University also apply specific regulations.
 Please contact these organisations for more information.

 Licentiate degree - an alternative to doctoral studies